 - The cost of running a drug-testing program is expensive.
 However, being a preventive measure, most employers feel this is an extra burden.

 - Mild traces of drugs like Cannabinoids, if found during the drug screening, disqualifies even a potential employee from being hired.
-Still, some state laws have permitted the use of medical marijuana out of working hours.
+Still, some state laws have permitted the use of MMJ out of working hours.

 - Pre-hiring drug tests or drug screening is a mandatory routine in the US.
 Drug test results reveal just the presence or absence of a drug and not the time-span of an individual who has been under the drug influence.